VISIT WASHINGTON PARK

 Washington Park FREE Shuttle:

-Update [SUSPENDED DUE TO WILDFIRES]: When operating, the free shuttle service runs Friday–Sunday from 9:30 am–7 pm.
+Free shuttle service will return Friday, September 25, an run Friday–Sunday from 9:30 am–7 pm through October.
 Safety protocols are in place.

 Real Time Parking Availability: